A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Introduction

-The SCOPF methods proposed in the literature are focused on eigenvalue analysis and efficient computations methods for eigenvalue and its sensitivities.
-The works like \cite{chung2004generation} used numerical eigenvalue sensitivity calculations for enhancing the small-signal stability constrained power transfer capacity.
+The SSSC-OPF methods proposed in the literature are focused on eigenvalue analysis and efficient computation methods for eigenvalue and its sensitivities.
+Some works such as \cite{chung2004generation} used numerical eigenvalue sensitivity calculations for enhancing the small-signal stability constrained power transfer capacity.
 The authors in \cite{zarate2010opf} used first-order Taylor approximation and considered critical eigenvalue dependencies on real power change only.
 The maximum singular value based stability index has been used in \cite{kodsi2007application} to provide optimal tuning to damping controllers in the electricity market.
 However, the linearization and modifications are performed considering the Hopf-bifurcation point \cite{zohrizadeh2018penalized} and suffer from a limited range of approximation.
-The authors in \cite{condren2006expected} leverages upon the closed-form sensitivity formulation and provides an expected-security cost OPF.
-Yet, the requirement of matrix inversion and calculation of second-order sensitivities for Hessian makes the method time-consuming.
-The authors in \cite{li2013eigenvalue} used Non-Linear Semi-definite Programming (NLSDP) formulation for SCOPF placing spectral abscissa constraint via a smooth nonlinear constraint.
-The approach losses the applicability for the large systems due to NLSDP limitations for dense matrix variables and involvement of the matrix inverse in obtaining small-signal stability constraints using the Lyapunov theorem.
+The authors in \cite{condren2006expected} leverage upon the closed-form eigenvalue sensitivity formulation \cite{alvarado1999avoiding,nam2000new}, and provide an expected-security cost Optimal Power Flow (OPF) solution.
+Nevertheless, the requirement of matrix inversion and calculation of second-order sensitivities for Hessian makes the method time-consuming.
+The authors in \cite{li2013eigenvalue} used Non-Linear Semi-definite Programming (NLSDP) formulation for SSSC-OPF placing spectral abscissa constraint via a smooth nonlinear constraint.
+The approach does not apply to large-scale systems due to NLSDP limitations, such as dense matrix variables and involvement of the matrix inverse in obtaining small-signal stability constraints using the Lyapunov theorem.